chef/automate/components/docs-chef-io/content/automate/migrate.md

 Chef Automate 2 includes significant architectural and technical improvements to the core product platform.
 If you rely on any of the capabilities listed below, we recommend you continue to using your existing Chef Automate installation.

-* **Chef Manage:** Chef Automate 2, unlike Automate 1, cannot serve as a SAML auth proxy
+* **Chef Manage:** Chef Automate 2, unlike Chef Automate 1, cannot serve as a SAML auth proxy
-* **FIPS:** Chef Automate 2 cannot currently operate in FIPS mode
+* **FIPS:** Chef Automate 2 cannot operate in FIPS mode
-* **Disaster Recovery:** Chef Automate 2 cannot currently operate in a primary/standby mode
+* **Disaster Recovery:** Chef Automate 2 cannot operate in a primary/standby mode
 * **Custom Kibana dashboards:** Chef Automate 2 does not include Kibana in its technology stack
 * **SAML config migration:** Chef Automate 2 supports SAML integration, however due to configuration incompatibilities Chef Automate 2 cannot migrate Chef Automate 1 SAML settings to Chef Automate 2 as part of the upgrade.
 After the upgrade is completed, you may follow [these configuration instructions]({{< relref "configuration.md#saml" >}}) to set up SAML.

-Should you wish to migrate to Chef Automate 2 without these features, invoke the migration with the appropriate flags:
+To migrate to Chef Automate 2 without these features, invoke the migration with the appropriate flags:

 * `--skip-fips-check`
 * `--skip-disaster-recovery-check`